Banishment room

-A banishment room (Japanese: 追い出し部屋, /ja/, also called a chasing-out-room or boredom room in English) is a modern employee exit management strategy whereby employees are transferred to another department where they are assigned meaningless work until they become disheartened and resign.
+A banishment room (Japanese: 追い出し部屋, /ja/, also called a chasing-out-room or boredom room in English) is a modern employee exit management strategy whereby employees are reassigned to undesirable or low-value duties, often in another department, with the aim of encouraging them to resign.
 Since the resignation is voluntary, the employee would not be eligible for certain benefits.
-The legality and ethics of the practice are debated, and it may be construed as constructive dismissal in some regions.
+The legality of the practice varies by jurisdiction, while its ethics remain widely debated, and it may be considered constructive dismissal in jurisdictions where employers are found to have deliberately forced an employee to resign.

 Examples

 In Japan, the practice is used to push employees to resign due to the country's strict labor laws, layoffs being taboo, and a tradition of permanent employment.

 In France, the practice, called "mise au placard", is illegal and is considered a form of moral harassment.

-In his book, Parkinson's Law, economist C. Northcote Parkinson discusses the phenomenon.
+In his book Parkinson's Law, economist C. Northcote Parkinson discusses the phenomenon.

+The Italian-French film Palazzina Laf is based on the real life banishment building of ILVA steelworks in Taranto.